 Ask for Moving Boxes

 Cardboard boxes may not sound like a huge moving expense, but when it comes to packing a home, the sheer volume you'll need can make the cost add up quickly.
 Instead of running out to a store and buying what you need, try and find boxes for free.
 Family, friends, or even your place of work are likely to have some empty boxes lying around that they'd happy to be rid of.
+If you still end up needing additional boxes for your move Office Depot offers great discounts on all kinds of boxes and moving gear all year round.

 Use Household Items for Packing